Moist Vanilla Cupcakes (one-bowl)

 - I have used a hand mixer in the video, but a bowl and whisk are all you need.

-- The cupcakes freeze beautifully, which means they are perfect to save in the freezer for later use.
+- The cupcakes freeze beautifully, making them perfect for saving in the freezer for later use.

 Ingredients and substitutes